Horizon-test-org/horizon-sdv-tst/README.md

 #### Creating a Service Account
 1. Under IAM & Admin, navigate to Service Accounts and click on CREATE SERVICE ACCOUNT.
 2. Provide `github-sa` as the name for the Service Account.
-3. Now, add Owner and Wordload Identity User Role to the Service Account.
+3. Now, add Owner and Workload Identity User Role to the Service Account.
 4. Click on save, your Service Account has now been created successfully.

 #### Binding Service Account to the Workload Identity Provider